dapr/docs/daprdocs/content/en/concepts/observability-concept.md

 The Dapr sidecar exposes an HTTP endpoint for [health checks]({{<ref sidecar-health.md>}}).
 With this API, user code or hosting environments can probe the Dapr sidecar to determine its status and identify issues with sidecar readiness.

-Conversely, Dapr can be configured to probe for the [health of your application]({{ <ref app-health.md> }}), and react to changes in the app's health including by stopping pub/sub subscriptions and short-circuiting service invocation calls.
+Conversely, Dapr can be configured to probe for the [health of your application]({{ <ref app-health.md> }}), and react to changes in the app's health, including stopping pub/sub subscriptions and short-circuiting service invocation calls.